 Krzysztof Jablonski is Laureate of the F. Chopin International Piano Competition in Warsaw in 1985 as well as numerous top prizes at international piano competitions in Milan, Palm Beach, Monza, Dublin, New York, Calgary as well as Gold Medal at the A. Rubinstein International Piano Master Competition in Tel Aviv.

-Jablonski’s rather romantic nature was shaping his music taste and interests over years.
+Jablonski’s somewhat romantic nature was shaping his music taste and interests over the years.
 Beside most popular works Jablonski has in his repertoire, he also plays some less known compositions such as Concertos by F. Riess, H. Litolff, E. Dohnanyi.
-He was invited to perform for ballet, opera and theatre spectacles as well as for spectacular, multidiscipline projects with multimedia presentations and lights such as Scriabin's "Promethee" with Duesseldorfer Symphoniker, Ballet “Fortepianissimo” choreographed by Lorca Massine at the National Opera in Warsaw, original piano version of the Debussy's Pelleas et Melisande.
-He was invited to perform during opening of the Wiener Opernball in Vienna together with the Vienna State Opera Ballet choreographed by Giorgio Madia.
-Jablonski also performed for crowd of thousands with Grant Park Orchestra and K. Urbanski at the Jay Pritzker Pavilion in Millennium Park in Chicago.
+He was invited to perform for ballet, opera and theatre spectacles as well as for spectacular, multi-discipline projects with multimedia presentations and lights such as Scriabin's "Prometheus" with Duesseldorfer Symphoniker, Ballet “Fortepianissimo” choreographed by Lorca Massine at the National Opera in Warsaw, original piano version of the Debussy's Pelleas et Melisande.
+He was invited to perform during the opening of the Wiener Opernball in Vienna together with the Vienna State Opera Ballet choreographed by Giorgio Madia.
+Jablonski also played for the crowd of thousands with Grant Park Orchestra and K. Urbanski at the Jay Pritzker Pavilion in Millennium Park in Chicago.

 Studied with Janina Butor and Prof. Andrzej Jasiński.
 Worked during master classes with R. Kerer and N. Magaloff.
-Graduated with honors in 1987 from the Academy of Music in Katowice, where he earned his Ph.D. in 1996.
-He is a Professor of The F. Chopin University of Music in Warsaw as well as Mount Royal University - The Conservatory in Calgary and faculty member of the Morningside Music Bridge Program.
+Graduated with honors in 1987 from the Academy of Music in Katowice, where he later earned his Doctorate in 1996.
+He was a Professor at The F. Chopin University of Music in Warsaw from 2004 to 2017.
+He is currently a piano faculty at the Mount Royal University - The Conservatory in Calgary and at the University of Calgary and faculty member of the Morningside Music Bridge Program.
 He was also Professor of the Faculty of Fine Arts of the University of Lethbridge during 2016-2017.
 In addition to academic responsibilities, he presents master classes, lectures and is a jury member at international piano competitions including Chopin Piano Competitions in Warsaw, Toronto/Mississauga (Chair of the Jury), Miami, Tokyo and Foshan in China.